Semiparametric Estimation of Fractional Integration: An Evaluation of Local Whittle Methods: Monte Carlo Comparisons Across Methods

-Since we deliberately evaluated some estimators outside their valid parameter ranges (e.g., 2ELW for $d < -0.5$) this allows us to characterize failure modes, which can be informative for practitioners who do not know $d$ a priori.
-In the absence of short-run dynamics ($\rho = 0$), the ELW estimator performs best overall, with minimal bias ($-0.003$) and MSE values ($0.006$).
+Because we deliberately evaluated some estimators outside their valid parameter ranges (e.g., 2ELW for $d < -0.5$), we can characterize failure modes, which can be informative for practitioners who do not know $d$ a priori.
+In the absence of short-run dynamics (top panel, $\rho = 0$), the ELW estimator performs best overall, with minimal bias ($-0.003$) and MSE values ($0.006$).
 The 2ELW estimator has similar behavior, but fails with large bias for antipersistent processes with $d < -0.6$.
 This is consistent with its theoretical restriction to $d > -0.5$.
-The standard LW estimator also fails outside its valid range $\abs{d} < 0.5$, with bias of $-1.160$ and MSE of $1.358$ at $d = 2.2$.
-The Velasco (V) estimator has positive bias larger than other estimators in the valid range, while the Hurvich-Chen (HC) estimator shows intermediate accuracy with generally smaller bias than V but larger MSE than the exact methods.
+The standard LW estimator also fails beyond its valid range, with bias of $-1.160$ and MSE of $1.358$ at $d = 2.2$, in line with its known inconsistency for $d_0 > 1$ \citep{phillips-shimotsu-2004}.
+Similarly, LWLFC shows good performance in its valid range $0 \leq d < 0.5$, extending somewhat beyond, but fails outside that range.
+The Velasco (V) estimator has positive bias larger than other estimators in the valid range, while the Hurvich--Chen (HC) estimator shows intermediate accuracy with generally smaller bias than V but larger MSE than the exact methods.

-The addition of moderate AR(1) persistence ($\rho = 0.5$) changes the relative performance landscape.
+The addition of moderate AR(1) persistence (middle panel, $\rho = 0.5$) changes the relative performance landscape.
 All estimators show upward bias, with the ELW and 2ELW methods maintaining their advantage, although with higher bias ($\approx 0.100$).
-The performance of the standard LW estimator remains good in the valid range ($\abs{d} < 0.5$), and actually improves somewhat for highly antipersistent cases, but still fails for extreme values of $d$, with bias of $-0.735$ at $d = 1.8$ and $-1.160$ at $d = 2.2$.
+The performance of the standard LW estimator remains good within its valid range, and actually improves somewhat for highly antipersistent cases, but still fails for extreme values of $d$, with bias of $-0.735$ at $d = 1.8$ and $-1.160$ at $d = 2.2$.
 The Velasco estimator maintains its stability but with higher mean bias for all $d$ values.
 The HC estimator again shows intermediate performance, with bias increasing with $\abs{d}$ as before.